Eisa01/mpv-scripts/README.md

 - Either install SmartCopyPaste or SmartCopyPaste-II.
 - Either install SimpleUndo or UndoRedo.
 # SmartCopyPaste Script
 SmartCopyPaste is a script for mpv media player, the script adds a very smart copy paste experience to mpv.
 It gives mpv the ability to load videos simply by pasting them into mpv.
-As for copying,  pressing [ctrl]+[c] on a video, copies the video path and its time to clipboard, which enables paste to resume or to access video with the copied time by pasting.
+As for copying,  pressing <kbd>ctrl</kbd>+<kbd>c</kbd> on a video, copies the video path and its time to clipboard, which enables paste to resume or to access video with the copied time by pasting.
 For installation, download *`SmartCopyPaste.lua`* file into your `mpv/scripts/` directory.
 ### SmartCopyPaste Features and Usage Guide
  - **Features**
  	- **Copy and Paste**: Adds ability to copy and paste any type of video to mpv, like (urls, video paths, or local videos)